 Meltdown affects all Intel processors dating back to at least 1995.
 As of this writing, fixes are in development for Microsoft Windows, macOS X, and Linux operating systems.
 These fixes mitigate the possibility of attack at the kernel level, at an estimated 5-10% performance cost.

-Spectre affects all superscalar processors, which includes the vast majority of CPUs manufactured by Intel and AMD, and many created by ARM.
+Spectre affects all superscalar processors, which includes the vast majority of consumer CPUs.
 Scalar processors are not affected.
 For instance, the Raspberry Pi uses scalar ARM processors, which do not employ speculative processing and are not vulnerable to this attack.

 Android and iOS devices, such as smartphones and tablets, are theoretically susceptible to both attacks.
 However, the newest versions of Android and iOS include updates to mitigate Meltdown; and Spectre attacks, while possible, have been shown to be highly unfeasible.